-The TS application in TS directory 1, which has only name part[5] with the value "Example\1", has a number of properties assigned to it.
+The TS application in TS directory 1, which has only name part[5] with the value Example_1, has a number of properties assigned to it.
 These properties are to be output to stdout in hexadecimal representation.
+Please insert the following command:

-Input: tnsxprop -d 1 -h Example\1
+tnsxprop -d 1 -h Example_1

+Example 2

-For the TS application "Example\1" in TS directory 1, the properties are to be output to stdout in symbolic representation (default value of option).
+For the TS application Example_1 in TS directory 1, the properties are to be output to stdout in symbolic representation (default value of option).
+Please insert the following command:

-Input: tnsxprop -d 1 Example\1
+tnsxprop -d 1 Example_1